SMS Prinz Heinrich: Dimensions and machinery

 Prinz Heinrich was 124.9 m long at the waterline and 126.5 m overall.
 She had a beam of 19.6 m and a draft of 7.65 m forward and 8.07 m aft.
 The ship displaced 8887 MT as built, and 9806 MT at full load.
 The hull was constructed with transverse and longitudinal steel frames, and incorporated thirteen watertight compartments and a double bottom that extended for 57 percent of the length of the ship.
-The German navy considered the ship to be a good sea boat with gentle motion, though she suffered from severe roll.
-Her transverse metacentric height was .731 m.
+The German navy considered the ship to be a good sea boat with gentle motion in most respects, though she suffered from severe roll.
 Prinz Heinrich was crewed by 35 officers and 532 enlisted men.
 For the duration of her career as the second command flagship of the Cruiser Division, the standard crew was augmented by an additional nine officers and 44 enlisted men.
 She carried a number of smaller vessels, including two picket boats, a launch, a pinnace, two cutters, two yawls, and two dinghies.

-The ship was propelled by three vertical 4-cylinder triple expansion engines; the center shaft drove a four-bladed screw 4.28 m in diameter while the two outer shafts drove 4.65 m wide four-bladed screws.
-Fourteen Dürr water-tube boilers, produced by Düsseldorf-Ratinger Röhrenkesselfabrik, supplied steam to the engines at pressures up to 15 atm.
+The ship was propelled by three vertical 4-cylinder triple expansion engines; the center shaft drove a four-bladed screw propeller 4.28 m in diameter while the two outer shafts drove 4.65 m wide four-bladed screws.
+Fourteen Dürr-type water-tube boilers, produced by Düsseldorf-Ratinger Röhrenkesselfabrik, supplied steam to the engines at pressures up to 15 atm.
 The boilers were ducted into two funnels amidships.
-The propulsion system was rated at 15000 ihp and gave the ship a top speed of 20 kn, though on sea trials, Prinz Heinrich's engines reached 15694 ihp but a top speed of only 19.9 kn.
+The propulsion system was rated at 15000 PS and gave the ship a top speed of 20 kn, though on sea trials, Prinz Heinrich's engines reached 15694 PS but a top speed of only 19.9 kn during a six-hour test.
+During a 24-hour continuous steaming test, while operating at about two-thirds power, she averaged 18.2 kn.
 She was designed to carry 900 MT of coal, though additional storage allowed up to 1590 MT.
 This enabled a maximum range of 2290 nmi at a speed of 18 kn and 4580 nmi at a cruising speed of 10 kn.
+The cruising range was not particularly long, but it was acceptable for operations in the North Sea with the main fleet.